Business Vulnerability Index

 We calculated business vulnerability as the percentage of businesses in a county that does not fall into the identified list of NAICS codes that represent vulnerable businesses; this calculation is normalized in the same way as indices calculated in Cutter (2010) to yield values between 0 and 1.

 - An EDA Officer looking to review the disaster profile of a county/an applicant.

-- A Local economic developer reviewing sections of their community that needs investment support.
+- A local economic developer reviewing sections of their community that need investment support.